 3 Justification

 A new Rel-20 SID on 6G System –Study on 6G Use Cases and Service Requirements (FS_6G_REQ) in SP-241391 has been approved.
-The evolution to 6G, as outlined in 3GPP TR 22.870, 6G will introduce new services and capabilities, such as artificial intelligence, sensing, and computing, which require enhancement of the existing mechanism in to efficiently manage evolving technical demands and service requirements.
+The evolution to 6G, as outlined in 3GPP TR 22.870, 6G will introduce new services and capabilities.
 TSG RAN has also initiated the FS_6G_RAN_Scen_Req study item to develop requirements for 6G Radio.

 The existing mechanisms for network selection and access technology prioritization while robust in 5G, may not be sufficient to handle the requirements of 6G use cases.
-The 6G system will support existing 3GPP access technologies, including one or more NR and E-UTRA as well as non-3GPP access technologies and new access technologies, e.g., 6GR (6G Radio Access Technologies) as described in 3GPP TR 38.914.
-Therefore, the network selection mechanism needs to be studied how to support 6GR.
-3GPP TR 22.870 on "Study on 6G use cases and potential service requirements" has brought new challenges to the selection of 6G networks:
+The 6G system will support existing 3GPP access technologies and new access technologies, e.g., NR and 6GR (6G Radio Access Technologies) as described in 3GPP TR 38.914.
+Therefore, the network selection mechanism needs to be studied how to support the new requirement in 6G.
+Moreover the new potential requirements for the network selection may impact the steering of roaming (SoR) mechanisms.

-“By increasing the level of security between the radio network entities and the UE during the initial network selection procedure, False Base Station attacks can be prevented at earlier stages of communication establishment.

-One such example is the introduction of an efficient Base Station authenticity verification mechanism such that the UE can verify the authenticity of the Base Station prior to starting the 6G registration procedure.”

-Therefore, it is proposed to study whether the current network selection needs to be enhanced for security and pain points from the analysis based on CT1 WG.

-Moreover, the new service and requirement has identified by SA1, including “satellite access supporting multiple satellite orbit types” has been introduced in SA1 for 5G system in clause 6.46.12 of 3GPP TS 22.261.
-However, due to the time guidance of 5G Rel-20 work planning in CT WGSs, it has not been supported by CT1 in 5G system.

 In light of the above considerations, CT1 needs to study whether and how to the mechanisms to support network selection in the stage 2 work under CT1 WG responsibility.

 4 Objective

-This CT1 study aims to identify the key issues and propose solutions for network selection to meet 6G requirement.
+This CT1 study aims to identify the key issues and propose solutions for network selection and steering of roaming (SoR) mechanisms to meet 6G requirement.

-WT#1 Evaluate whether current network selection is sufficient for 6G systems:

-WT#1.1 Study on the evaluation of the pain points for existing PLMN selection.

-WT#1.2 Study whether to enhance network selection for new services and requirements (such as 6GR, differentiate multi-orbit satellite access and others).
+WT#1 Study whether to enhance network selection for new services and requirements (such as localized services, take more satellite information into account).

-NOTE: WT#1.2 is based on SA1’s further study.

-WT#1.3 Study whether to enhance the existing steering of roaming (SoR) mechanisms for 6GS.
+WT#2 Study whether to enhance steering of roaming (SoR) mechanisms for 6GS.

-Editor's Note: Whether to study network selection for stand-alone non-public networks (SNPN) in 6G is FFS.

-WT#2 Study whether and how to support the new potential requirements based on WT#1 evaluation.
+WT#3 Study how to support 6GR and the new potential requirements based on WT#1 and WT#2 evaluation.

 5 Expected Output and Time scale